doyouknowmarc/doyouknowmarc/README.md

 # 👋 Hi, I'm Marc:
-🎯 Goal for 2024 is to earn my first dollar online 💸 <br> <br>
+🎯 Goal for 2025 is to dive deep into [🤗 Hugging Face](https://huggingface.co/) <br> <br>
-feel free to schedule a call via [Tidycal](https://tidycal.com/doyouknowmarc). <br>
 At anytime you can reach out via Socials (see below)

-🔭 I’m currently working on some Python projects with Streamlit and Langchain<br>🌱 I’m currently learning machine learning stuff and some Azure
+🔭 I’m currently working on some Python projects with Streamlit and Google AI Studio<br>🌱 I’m currently learning machine learning stuff.

 ## 🌐 Socials: